shijiezhou1/soloproject-tier1-initab-clone/README.md

 - [ ] Buttons at the bottom of Navigation bar on the left side of the page should open a new tab/window in the browser to your profile page or feed for that site if you already have an account.
+- [ ] Display actual web pages containing the word 'Javascript' from the users browser history.
 - [ ] Make your design fully responsive (see
 [Responsive Web Design Basics](https://developers.google.com/web/fundamentals/design-and-ux/responsive))
 - [ ] Anticipate and handle any edge cases